 Students who arrive with an M.A. degree in sociology or with three semesters of work in the discipline will be expected to complete some of the requirements above more quickly than indicated.

 Faculty of Sociology Department

-Cole, Stephen, Emeritus.1 Ph.D., 1967, Columbia University: Science and technology;education; medical sociology; theory.
+Cole, Stephen, Ph.D., 1967, Columbia University: Science; gender; theory.

-Gagnon, John H., Emeritus.2 Ph.D., 1969, University of Chicago: AIDS research; simulations; sexual conduct; social control; cognitive.
+Gagnon, John H., Emeritus.
+Ph.D., 1969, University of Chicago: AIDS research; simulations; sexual conduct; social control; cognitive.